 - Skill in communicating effectively with potential students and their families.

-- A Bachelor’s degree from a regionally accredited college or university.
+- A Bachelor’s degree from a regionally accredited college or university OR

 Minimum Experience Qualification